jenkinsci/piketec-tpt-plugin/README.md

 -   The Junit XML directory is placed in the workspace of the job in case you want to publish the test results to Jenkins.

-The *Execute TPT tests slave* will communicate with TPT via a network protocol (Java RMI).
+The *Execute TPT tests as a worker for a TPT distributing job* will communicate with TPT via a network protocol (Java RMI).
 If two builds are using the same port and would run on the same node the outcome of the execution would be nondeterministic.
 Use e.g. the [Throttle Concurrent Builds